24-Hours in the Grand Canyon Photo Story by Grant Ordelheide

 Shot details: Canon 5D Mark III camera, 17-40mm lens at 32mm, ISO 640, f/4, 1/4 sec

 Go it Alone for the Best Grand Canyon Photos

 The Grand Canyon’s stunning sunrises and sunsets are no secret – you’ll have company on many of the South Rim’s prime overlooks.
 To get the shot you want without dozens of people crowding into the frame, leave the marked vista points and hike out alone on the Rim Trail.
 You don’t have to go far to ditch the mob scene, and you’ll find perspectives all your own.

 As darkness falls on the Grand Canyon, below the rim hikers light up the Bright Angel Trail as they walk to the top.
 Above them awaits Grand Canyon Village dotted with historic buildings like the famed El Tovar Hotel.
 Established in 1905, the hotel has hosted such luminaries as Albert Einstein and Teddy Roosevelt.

 See it: Perk yourself at Mojave Point, Hopi Point, Powell Point or Maricopa Point and point your camera east toward the El Tovar Hotel.

 Pro tips: Set a long exposure time to capture the subtle lights.

 Shot details: Canon 5D Mark III camera, 17-40mm lens at 32mm, ISO 800, f/5.6, 15 sec

 Sunset at Yavapai Point

-No canyon trip is complete without savoring at least one sunset from a rim overlook.
+No canyon trip is complete without savoring at least one sunset from a rim overlook and they make the best Grand Canyon photos.
 Besides Yavapai, Hopi, Yaki, and Lipan Points are all hot sunset spots.